It reminds us of the faith of Prophet Ibrahim (peace be upon him), and his willingness to sacrifice for the sake of Allah.

 Qurbani is wājib (compulsory) for every sane, adult Muslim who meets the Niṣāb threshold (minimum wealth level).

-Uḍḥīyyah becomes wājib for anyone who owns wealth, in excess of their basic needs, equivalent to the value of 612.36 grams of silver, equivalent to the value of £496.54 (as of Friday 25th April).
-This is the same threshold used for ṣadaqat al-fiṭr.
+Qurbani becomes compulsory for anyone who owns wealth, in excess of their basic needs [i.e. the equivalent to the value of 612.36 grams of silver which is £1,159.71 (as of Tuesday 21st April 2026).
+This is the same threshold used for Sadaqah Fitr.

 Yes, you can perform Qurbani on behalf of a loved one, including deceased family members.
 Simply make the intention when donating.